-- Highest graduation rate*: Millsaps College 66%1
+- Highest graduation rate*: Millsaps College 72%.1

-- Highest transfer-out rate*: Mississippi College 41%1
+- Highest transfer-out rate*: Mississippi College 34%.1

-- Highest net price*: Millisaps College $22,7701
+- Highest net price*: Millsaps College $22,834.1

-- Lowest net price*: Tougaloo College $8,7791
+- Lowest net price*: Mississippi University for Women $10,018.1

-Psychology Graduate Programs in Mississippi
+Traditional Graduate Programs

 Mississippi State University

-Graduate students at Mississippi State University may pursue a masters degree in clinical psychology or experimental psychology.
-The clinical psychology program generally takes two years to complete and comprises of such courses as psychopathology, intelligence testing, behavior therapy, personality appraisal, and a practicum.
+Graduate students at Mississippi State University may pursue a master’s degree in clinical psychology or experimental psychology.
+The clinical psychology program generally takes two years to complete and is comprised of such courses as psychopathology, intelligence testing, behavior therapy, personality appraisal, and a practicum.
 Graduate students also complete a thesis to fulfill degree requirements.
-The experimental psychology program allows students to add a focus to their degree such as social psychology or cognitive psychology.
+The experimental psychology program allows students to add a focus area to their degree such as social psychology or cognitive psychology.
 Students may also design their own program track.
 The two-year program requires graduate students to research, write, and defend a thesis.
 Graduate students may also conduct research in conjunction with the Social Science Research Center and the Center for Advanced Vehicular Studies.